JeremyLikness/TypeScript-from-JavaScript/README.md

 ## Fix it

+`git checkout b1aae76`

 The generic function revealed another defect.
 Fixing that reveals yet another bug that can be fixed.
 Compile and run and the search should work.

+## Simplify it

+Create a type called "predicate" to simplify the definition of find.
+Note this doesn't change the compiled JavaScript at all.